Home / Career Advice / Compensation / How to Negotiate Your Salary

 Research, research, research.
 You want to come to the table armed with solid evidence that the number you’re asking for is reasonable.

-Start by researching your would-be job title with this employer using a site like Glassdoor.
-If the information on the exact position you’re interviewing for isn’t available, look up the same role with similar companies using our salary data tool or a site like Payscale.
-You may also be able to find publicly advertised salary ranges for similar positions by browsing open job listings.
+Start by looking up your targeted job title in our salary database.
+If the information on the exact position you’re interviewing for isn’t available, look up the position on the Bureau of Labor Statistics site.
+You may also be able to find publicly advertised salary ranges for similar positions by browsing listings on our feed of national job openings or on LinkedIn.

 When doing your research, be mindful of location.
-A company in San Francisco will likely pay more than a company in Birmingham for the same job because of the difference in market size and cost of living.
-Whether the position is on-site or remote also makes a difference.
+Because of the difference in market size and cost of living, a company in San Francisco will likely pay more than a company in Birmingham for the same job.
+Whether the position is on-site or remote also matters.

-After learning about the fair market rate for similar roles, it’s time to build the case for what you specifically bring to the table.
+After learning about the fair market rate for similar roles, it’s time to build the case for what you bring to the table.
 Why do you deserve the amount you’re asking for?
-Your argument should include specific accomplishments and examples of adding value to your current and previous employers.
+Your argument should include specific accomplishments and examples of how you have added value to your current and previous employers.

 Some examples might include the following: